MarcinOrlowski/weekday-plasmoid/README.md

  * **Use non default locale**: system wide (`C`) locale is used to construct day labels.
 Enable this option and specify name of installed locale (i.e. `en_US`) you want to be used for constructing day labels instead.
  * **Use non default week start day**: first day of the week is obtained from system or specified locale.
 Enable this option to set that day manually.
+ * **Use custom day labels**: enable to use own labels for any of the week days.
+You can use any character (incl. unicode) that is supported by fonts you use.
+   * **Sunday**: enable to use own label for Sunday.
+Label can be one character only or empty string.
+   * **Monday**: enable to use own label for Monday.
+Label can be one character only or empty string.
+   * **Tuesday**: enable to use own label for Tuesday.
+Label can be one character only or empty string.
+   * **Wednesday**: enable to use own label for Wednesday.
+Label can be one character only or empty string.
+   * **Thursday**: enable to use own label for Thursday.
+Label can be one character only or empty string.
+   * **Friday**: enable to use own label for Friday.
+Label can be one character only or empty string.
+   * **Saturday**: enable to use own label for Saturday.
+Label can be one character only or empty string.

 ---